kyma-project/kyma/docs/console/docs/010-details-uiextensibility.md

 ## Console UI interaction with micro front-ends

 When rendering the navigation, the Kyma Console UI calls a dedicated API endpoint to check if there are any micro front-ends defined in the current context.
-The current context comprises the current Environment and all global cluster micro front-ends.
+The current context comprises the current Namespace and all global cluster micro front-ends.
 All the defined micro front-ends and cluster micro front-ends are mapped to the navigation model as navigation nodes with remote **viewUrls**.
 When you click the navigation node, the system loads the content of the micro front-end into the content area of the Console.
 At the same time, the Console sends the current context data to the micro front-end to ensure it is initialized properly.

 ## Micro front-end